-The Journal of Transformative Praxis (JrTP) is hosted and published quarterly through a collaborative venture among Tribhuvan University (TU), Kathmandu University (KU), and the Norwegian University of Life Sciences (NMBU), under the NORHED-financed Rupantaran project.
+The Journal of Transformative Praxis (JrTP) is hosted and published continuously as a collaborative venture among Tribhuvan University (TU), Kathmandu University (KU), and the Norwegian University of Life Sciences (NMBU), under the NORHED-financed Rupantaran project.
 This journal is a scholarly forum where scholars critically and reflexively engage on multi-epistemological approaches as a participatory (and practitioner) metaphor of action, reflection, and transformation.
 In particular, the journal aims to address the nexus between education, health, and livelihoods in society, appreciating, especially the immediate contexts of inquiry and emphasizing progress through recognition of the primacy of local settings in Asian and other similar contexts.

 Social-progress frameworks such as the United Nations’ Sustainable Development Goals (SDGs) emphasize quality education, gender equality, healthy lives, and peaceful and inclusive society.
 More socially driven research on education provides a foundation for achieving social goals as mentioned above.
 Furthermore, the health of individuals and their surroundings (human landscapes) ultimately affect both their livelihoods and their education and knowledge production.
 Therefore, there is seemingly a close association of health and livelihoods in education.
 Acknowledging such interconnectedness, this journal focuses on transformative praxis of individuals to bring change in education, health and livelihoods, particularly informed through one’s first-hand, especially lived and embodied (bodily) experiences.